-- (a) Formation of Character: we look for grace, love, and spiritual depth; - (b) The ability to reflect reflective practice and self-awareness; - (c) The ability to relate well to and work well with other people, both when 'alongside' i.e. being a team player, and when 'in charge' i.e. team leader: collaborative working is not one heading among others, it has to be a whole way of being and working; - (d) Competent exercise of ministerial skills;
+(a) Formation of Character: we look for grace, love, and spiritual depth;

+(b) The ability to reflect - reflective practice - and self-awareness;

+(c) The ability to relate well to and work well with other people, both when 'alongside' i.e. being a team player, and when 'in charge' i.e. team leader: collaborative working is not one heading among others, it has to be a whole way of being and working;

+(d) Competent exercise of ministerial skills;

 Key to the assessment are the Reflections linked to the Qualities for ministry, each about 2-3,000 words long.
 These should be based on an issue or situation that has formed one of the supervision sessions.
 They will identify one of the Qualities to focus on so that over the course of the curacy each one will have been covered.
 Each reflection should show evidence of reading and research around the topic as well as the curates own theological reflections based on their experience to date.
-Presentations as an alternative to purely written work are also an option for some.
+Reflections do not always need to be written; alternative forms of presentation may be used.

 It will be vital that there is total openness and transparency in all parochial and diocesan processes and relationships from the outset.
 Curates and incumbents should both read all the relevant sections of this Handbook carefully and clarify together that they understand and agree the processes to be followed.
 Certainly, no curate should ever read anything in a report written by an incumbent (especially anything which might be perceived as negative) which had not already been shared with them verbally in a supervision meeting.
+All reports should be signed by both parties.

 The Curate is responsible for compiling evidence of his/her learning, personal growth, and ministerial development and formation in the Portfolio.
 The portfolio will be a record that the curate is demonstrating engagement with ministry and learning.
-The Portfolio will need to be available to the IME Officer and the AIME Officer at the times specified.
+The Portfolio will need to be available to the Training Team Leader and the AIME Officer at the times specified.

-The Curate and Training Incumbent will be asked for written reports at before pre-priesting and sign off.
+The Curate and Training Incumbent will be asked for written reports at pre-priesting and sign off.

-The AIME Officer is responsible for reading and reviewing the material submitted by the curate and giving appropriate feedback to them regarding their progress.
-She/he is responsible for arranging a three-way meeting with the curate and incumbent in the autumn of the second year following priesting, in which to review the curacy to date, take stock of the evidence of ministerial formation development of the curate and discuss possible placements.
+The AIME Officer is responsible for reading and reviewing the material submitted by the curate and giving appropriate feedback.
+She/he is responsible for arranging a three-way meeting with the curate and incumbent in the spring of the second year following priesting, to review the curacy to date, finalise the long placement and look forward towards sign-off.